allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 Now, it is easy to imagine another test that needs the same ability or skill, by which we can get rid of duplicate code between different classes of tests.

-Let's analyse an example implementation of a trait named: `CreateOrderAbility`
+Let’s analyse an example implementation of a trait named: `CreateOrderAbility`

 ```groovy
 trait CreateOrderAbility implements MakeRequestAbility {